valopado/valopado/privatepollicy.md

 correct operation of the log system and the ticket system, this information is also not stored in databases.

+- Information is collected in: ticket system, server information commands, log system.

   - Keep in mind that Discord is a reliable platform for communication, so we as bot developers would not like to spoil the reputation.

 All these information collections (mentioned above) are used only for one-time display of informational embeds, nothing more.